Best construction toys for kids

 Meccano

 Construction challenges using Meccano are part of the Beaver and Cub Creativity badge, so young Scouts will be used to building in this medium – will cars, planes, robots or helicopters be the result?
-Prices start at £7.99 for a Mini Dinosaur set.
+Prices start at £10 for a small model set.

 Gears!
 Gears!
 Gears!®